 The Integrated Security Response Center (ISRC) is the BART Police Communications Center and is the single public safety answering point for the entire BART System.
-The ISRC is staffed by two Civilian Supervisors, 16 Dispatchers and two CSO Call-takers that handle nearly 6000 police and medical related incidents per month.
+The ISRC is staffed by two Civilian Supervisors, 16 Dispatchers and one CSO Call-taker that handle nearly 6000 police and medical related incidents per month.
 The ISRC personnel are also tasked with managing the BARTWatch mobile phone application (go to www.bart.gov/bartwatch for more info on how to download) that allows riders to text in crime tips and photos.
 The ISRC is staffed 24 hours a day, 365 days a year to ensure the security of the BART System, BART employees and the riding public.
-The average response time to emergencies was 4.23 minutes in 2015.